walles/catiplicator/README.md

 ## Design

-* Welcome screen when starting
+* :white_check_mark: Welcome screen when starting
-* Each run requires the user to press a button saying: "Level N"
+* :white_check_mark: Each run requires the user to press a button saying: "Level N"
-* Each level consists of 10 different challenges
+* :white_check_mark: Each level consists of 10 different challenges
 * Challenges are picked by the app so that the player succeeds 80% of the time
-* On player faults, the app lowers the player level by 1.25
+* On player faults, the app lowers the player level by 1.00
 * On player successes, the app raises the player level by 0.25
-* Free text answers
+* :white_check_mark: Free text answers
 * On a wrong answer the player is shown an explanation
   * As an NxM grid?
   * For 5x3, show `5x1=5`, `5x2=10`, `5x3=15`, iterate the lowest number?